 This means our promoter member groups who organise performances by professional musicians or a performing group who are ready to jump off Zoom and perform in front of people again, you can now plan performances to take place over the summer.
 This will, at least initially, have to be with social distancing measures and guidance still in place for the foreseeable future, there are extra considerations that need to be taken into account to help you ensure that your event can go ahead safely.

 Groups have a duty of care to all those who attend their events; performers, audience and volunteers alike.
 Key to this process will be working with your venue to produce a risk assessment (RA), devising measures and procedures to help prevent the spread of COVID-19, and working with your venue to implement these.
 This guidance will help you to consider the steps you need to take to reassure your audience, performers, volunteers and venue that you take their safety seriously.
 It also includes a template risk assessment document you can use to carry out your own risk assessment.

-Last updated 14 September to include: Scotland guidance (Step 3), info on face coverings (Step 3), mandatory to consult performers before going ahead with plans (Performers), Track and Trace is mandatory (Track and Trace), mandatory to collect audience data (FAQs), air purifiers info (Ventiliation).
+- 14 September: Scotland guidance (Step 3), info on face coverings (Step 3), mandatory to consult performers before going ahead with plans (Performers), Track and Trace is mandatory (Track and Trace), mandatory to collect audience data (FAQs), air purifiers info (Ventiliation).